HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

 2019 Q3
 - Follow a dataset through the entire data lifecycle in order to understand each step and assess the current process.
-- Organize incentivized data contribution program in conjunction with the HCA General Meeting in Barcelona in order to encourage pre-publication data contribution.
+- Organize incentivized HCA submission program in conjunction with the HCA General Meeting in Barcelona in order to encourage pre-publication HCA submissions.
 - Establish ZenDesk ticket triage procedure.

 2019 Q4